Peanuts-83/promises-exercises/01-making-promises/README.md

 * Resolved
 * Rejected

 Resolved and rejected are *final* states, which means that once a promise gets to one of these states, it absolutely cannot go to any other state.
 Pending can go either way.
 A promise that is either resolved or rejected may also have a *payload*, a value that it carries.
 It's a little like an array that can only contain one value.
-It's entirely possible that that value will be `undefined`, but that's still a value.
+Ifgitt's entirely possible that that value will be `undefined`, but that's still a value.

 How we access these values is the subject of a future chapter of exercises.
 For now, we're going to focus on the mechanisms for making promises.